sagemath/sagewiki_to_gh-2022-10-10/days30_schedule.md

 Lunch Break

+* [the afternoon sessions may start later to accommodate time for lunch - please stay tuned for updates]
 * 1pm: Tutorial: `Using the Sage notebook and navigating the help system
   <http://combinat.sagemath.org/doc/thematic_tutorials/tutorial-notebook-and-help-long.html>`_ (Jason)
 * 2pm: Tutorial: TODO: choose